amit08255/shaka-player-react-with-ui-config/with-ui-configuration/README.md

-## Basic implementation of Shaka Player in ReactJS
+## Implementation of Shaka Player in ReactJS with UI configuration

-This is simple ReactJS app with basic implementation os shaka player.
-In this app, we are just loading a simple video in shaka player in our app.
+This is simple ReactJS app with implementation of shaka player with UI configuration.
+In this app, we are using shaka player and see how we can configure shaka player UI the easy way.

 ## Installing app